 Click the Movie Camera button (camera icon) to display, manage, and select your Live Feed sources.
-Live feeds also include the devices built in to your computer: microphone, Audio in (PC Audio Card), and any USB.
+Live feeds also include the devices built into your computer: microphone, Built-in Inputs, and any iSight camera.

 To add a live feed to a selected source, follow these steps: